 - Quinine (kwahy-nahyn) is a bitter substance from the bark of the Chilean cinchona tree.
 Producers add it to tonic water.

-R (Alcohol & Drinking Words)
+R (Alcohol and Drinking Words)

 - Raspberry liqueur is a raspberry-flavored cordial, often called crème de framboise.